 The eventful and long pastorate of Rev. Flaczek ended in 1926.
 During his term many improvements and successes occurred.
 A new and modern brick schoolhouse was built to accommodate the over 1,000 students, as well as a new rectory.
 A native son of the parish, Jozef Mazur, an ecclesiastical painter, decorated the church.
 Stained glass windows were imported from Germany and installed.
 A rare and special designation bestowed on the parish occurred in 1907, when the Vatican proclaimed St. Adalbert a basilica, the first in the USA.
 Upon the death of Rev. Flaczek, Franciszek Kaluzny became pastor.
 The magnificent main altar of imported marble was installed with funds left the parish for this purpose in the last will of Fr.
 Flaczek.
 Rev Kaluzny was a talented author and devoted much time to his writing besides conduction devotional ceremonies in the parish.

 Following the Second World War, the parish began to notice the younger families leaving the Eastside and by 1970 the effect became considerable.
 The once Polish stronghold was becoming less Polish and more a minority neighborhood.
-The shift in population not only brought about the closing of the parish school but also saw the establishment of a parish outreach center serving the needs of the whole neighborhood.
+The shift in population not only brought about the closing of the parish school in 1985 but also saw the establishment of a parish outreach center - St. Adalbert's Response to Love Center - serving the needs of the whole neighborhood.
 The Felician Sisters, involved for so long in the parish life took on a new ministry.
-The Rev. Msgr Joseph Stelmach improved to the parish property and purchased more land for the parish cemetery.
-Under the leadership of pastor, Joseph Bialy, the parish observed its centennial.
-Upon his death, the Rev Tadeusz Bocianowski, a native of Poland, became pastor.
+Under the leadership of pastor, Joseph Bialek, the parish observed its centennial.
+Upon his death in 1996, the Rev. Tadeusz Bocianowski, a native of Poland, became pastor, serving until 2012.